-This section provides links to scientific papers and other resources on aging theories, underlying evolution theory, and scientific observations that are germane to aging.
+This section provides links or cites for scientific papers and other resources on aging theories, underlying evolution theory, and scientific observations that are germane to aging.

 Aging Theories - One-Page Summary 2015